DevMountain/GitHub-Standard/README.md

 <a href="#">Click Me!</a>

 Please provide live examples to projects you create.
-This provides more advanced students a way to try to complete the project without reading any instructions and other students a resource to look at it if they aren't understanding the instructions.
+This provides more advanced students a way to try to complete the project without reading any instructions and other students a resource to look at if they aren't understanding the instructions.

 If a live example is provided, put a screenshot of the landing page below the `Click Me!` link.